Affiliate links on Android Authority may earn us a commission. Learn more.

 Zoom vs Google Hangouts: Compatibility

 Zoom and Google Hangouts can be used with all main operating systems and devices around.
 Both support Windows, macOS, Linux, Android, iOS, and even a web browser.
-Zoom has the added benefit that you can join a meeting via call, but that is about where the benefits end in terms of compatibility.
+Zoom has the added benefit of joining a meeting via call, but that is about where the benefits end in terms of compatibility.

 What’s great about Hangouts is that you may not even need to install extra software to use it.
-Hangouts almost always comes pre-installed with Android, which still dominates the market with over 74% market share.
+Hangouts almost always comes pre-installed with Android.
 In addition, Hangouts is built into the Gmail experience, which is another widely used Google service.

 Zoom vs Google Hangouts: Security

 This one is a bit tricky.
 Zoom’s security is technically better because it uses end-to-end encryption.
 Hangouts has in-transit encryption, which means data is only protected while on its way to Google.
 Once in their servers, the search giant has access to your communications.

 But while Zoom’s security is officially superior, the company has been in the spotlight for privacy concerns lately, forcing them to freeze new features for 90 days.
 Despite privacy updates, improving encryption, adding the ability to disable personal meeting IDs, and fighting Zoombombing, the company can’t catch a break as over 500,000 stolen accounts are being sold online.

-Hangouts Meet is part of the G Suite subscription, but as mentioned early in this article we aren’t focusing on the paid version of Hangouts today.
+Hangouts Meet is part of the G Suite subscription, but we aren’t focusing on the paid version of Hangouts today, as mentioned early in this article.
 The Classic Hangouts version is completely free.

 Zoom has a free plan, and it is technically better than Google Hangouts if you are looking for more functionality.
-The only true limitations with the free Zoom account is that video calls between more than 2 participants are limited to 40 minute sessions.
-You are also capped at 100 participants with a free Zoom account, but that is still much better than Hangouts’ 10-person limit.
+The only true limitation with the free Zoom account is that video calls between more than 2 participants are limited to 40-minute sessions.
+You are also capped at 100 participants with a free Zoom account, but that is still much better than Hangouts’ 25-person limit.

 If you want more capabilities, Zoom’s cheapest plan starts at $14.99 per month.